iteh/crowbar-virtualbox/README.md

 ## Usage ##

 ```
-create_base_nodes_and_hostonly_ifs.sh
+./create_base_nodes_and_hostonly_ifs.sh
 ```

 will create the needed networks (defaults in config.sh) and a base box to clone from

 ```
-create_crowbar.sh /path/to/crowbar.iso
+./create_crowbar.sh /path/to/crowbar.iso

 ```

-creates a crowbar admin server and deletes it first if it exists.
+./creates a crowbar admin server and deletes it first if it exists.

 ### Install crowbar admin ###